Medical Lab Assistant Schools & Accredited Programs

 Medical Lab Assistant Program & School Accreditation

-When students are considering an educational program, it is imperative that they assure that the school and degree have some level of accreditation.
+When students are considering an educational program, it is imperative that they ensure that the school and degree have some level of accreditation.
 Accreditation assures students and employers that an institution has attained a high level of quality in facilities, faculty, and curriculum.
 Also, attending an accredited institution makes it easier to transfer credit to another school should a student switch schools.

 The two primary types of accreditation are programmatic, meaning for a specific degree, or regional, meaning the school holds a nationally recognized accreditation.
 Presently, there is no programmatic accrediting body for medical lab assistant programs.